Canoe Creek State Park

-Canoe Creek State Park is a 911.91 acre Pennsylvania state park in Frankstown Township in Blair County, Pennsylvania.
+Canoe Creek State Park is a 961 acre Pennsylvania state park in Frankstown Township in Blair County, Pennsylvania.
 It is 12 miles east of Altoona, the nearest city.
 Canoe Lake, at 155 acre, is the focus of recreation at the park and is open for fishing year-round.
 Canoe Creek State Park is a half mile off U.S. Route 22 near the small town of Canoe Creek.
 The park was opened to the public in 1979 and was developed as part of an expansion effort in the 1970s to improve the state park system in Pennsylvania.

-Canoe Creek State Park was chosen by the Pennsylvania Department of Conservation and Natural Resources (DCNR) and its Bureau of Parks as one of "Twenty Must-See Pennsylvania State Parks".

 Industrial history

 The area in and surrounding Canoe Creek State Park is rich in limestone.
 The limestone was quarried and used for many purposes like providing needed raw materials for the iron and steel industries of Pennsylvania.
 There are several abandoned quarries on the park lands.
 Two limekilns also operated within the boundaries of the park during the 1900s.
 The remnants of a kiln once owned by the Blair Limestone Company stand today as a reminder of the industrial past.
 The Blair Limestone Company kiln is a stop on the Path of Progress tour, a driving tour of Pennsylvania's industrial heritage stretching for 500 mi.